October 26, 2025

 Can online whiteboards replace physical whiteboards completely?

-For most digital-first teams, yes.
-Online whiteboards offer advantages physical boards can't match: infinite space, permanent storage, remote collaboration, AI organization, and multi-format content support.
 However, some situations still favor physical boards: in-person workshops where digital devices feel like barriers, environments with unreliable internet, or teams that strongly prefer tactile interaction.
 Most teams use both: physical for in-person spontaneous sessions, digital for remote work and permanent documentation.

 Do I need technical skills to use an online whiteboard?